Tambourin/fullstack2019/README.md

-Exercises for Helsinki University's Full Stack Open 2019 -course.
+Exercises for Helsinki University's Full Stack Open 2019 and 2020 -courses.